yo-main/vif/docs/src/language-design.md

 ## Constants

-Zeus has the notion of a constant, and as well as mutable for function parameters.
+Vif has the notion of a constant, and as well as mutable for function parameters.
 By default, function parameters are not mutable, you need to specify which parameter should be mutable.

 This is probably one of the most important difference with Python.
 Directly influenced by Rust as you might have guessed :)